knewyousir/webFEF-session6/readme.md

 ### matches

 The `matches()` method lets you check if an element would be selected by a particular selector.
 It returns true if the element is a match, and false when it’s not.
+It can be an alternative to using `element.classList.contains('.someclass')`.

 ```js
 var elem = document.querySelector('.click-me');